VilledeMontreal/urban-detection/README.md

 ## Requirements
-The following packages were used at the specified version.
+Python 3.8 or later and the following packages were used at the specified version.
 Newer versions might not be compatible.

 | Package       | Version    |
 | :------------ |  --------: |